BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/addressee-control/first steps/installation/onprem.md

 ##### Installing via the Client
 Open your Business Central environment, open the search function and search for **Extension Management**.

-There you should now find the two apps with the status not installed.
+There you should now find the two apps with the status <i>not installed</i>.
 By clicking on the 3 dots of the respective app, you can now install it in your environment via the **Install** item.

 ![](images/apps/appinstallde.PNG)